rspamd/rspamd.com/doc/faq.md

 lldb `which rspamd` -c /coreland/rspamd.core
 ```

-If a core file has been opened without errors then you can type `bt full` in the debugger command line to get the full stack trace that caused this particular error.
+If a core file has been opened without errors then you can type `bt full` for GDB or `bt all` for LLDB in the debugger command line to get the full stack trace that caused this particular error.

 ### Why do I have zero score for a spam message